How AI Is Learning to Feel Pain and What That Means for Humanity

 The line between “programmed reaction” and “real experience” is getting blurrier and messier every single year.

-It’s possible it’s all illusion…maybe it’s not.
+It’s possible it’s all illusion…but who knows, maybe it’s not.

 The unsettling part is: we don’t actually know, and the questions aren’t fading, they’re just getting louder.